insight

 Setting up payroll is necessary for new employers who are hiring their first employee, as well as established businesses that are switching providers.
 Although there are quite a few steps to the process, taking the time to get it right from the beginning can help minimize the potential risk of tax penalties and compliance violations down the road.

 A business’s prior experience with payroll will largely dictate the setup procedure.
-Employers who are simply switching payroll providers will have much of the groundwork already in place, while those who are completely new to the process generally must:
+Employers who are simply switching payroll providers will have much of the groundwork already in place, while those who are completely new to the process generally have a bit more work to do.
+That said, there are seven steps to set up payroll:

 1. Sign up for an employer identification number (EIN)